ginkgobioworks/react-json-schema-form-builder/CONTRIBUTING.md

 The example app being run on the [GitHub Pages site](https://ginkgobioworks.github.io/react-json-schema-form-builder/), meanwhile, has its code stored in the `example` directory.
 It relies on an additional set of dependencies, which are stored in the `devDependencies` within the `package.json` file.

 [Type declarations](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) are also output to the `dist` folder for both the component library and the example site.
-If any of the types in `src/formBuilder/types.js` are changed, or if the properties of the `FormBuilder` or `PredefinedGallery` are altered, then these declaration files will be changed on the next build.
+If any of the types in `src/formBuilder/types.ts` are changed, or if the properties of the `FormBuilder` or `PredefinedGallery` are altered, then these declaration files will be changed on the next build.

 ## Testing

 The `src` directory also contains testing files written for the [jest](https://jestjs.io/en/) test harness.
-The tests use [Enzyme](https://github.com/enzymejs/enzyme) for component and DOM manipulation and traversal.
+The tests use [React Testing Library](https://testing-library.com/react) for component and DOM manipulation and traversal.
 These tests are run in the CI/CD pipeline, and must pass before a branch can be merged into the 'main' branch.
 Changes may be needed to the test harness to accommodate new features or fixes.

 The CI/CD pipeline also runs `prettier`, `eslint` and `tsc` checks which must pass before a branch can be merged into 'main'.
 You can run `npm run prettier` to auto-format code to pass `prettier` standards, and `npm test` to run all of these tests to ensure that they will pass in the CI/CD pipeline.